conterra/mapapps-enhanced-selection/README.md

 # Enhanced Selection

 The Enhanced Selection Bundle allows you to select features in enhanced ways.
-There are these five special types of selection:
+There are these six special types of selection:
 - Area Selection
 - Freehand Polygon
 - Polygon